 \texttt{DELPHES} provides a simplified description of the two L1 key parameters, i.e. the trigger towers for the calorimetry, and the L1 tracks for the tracking system.
-These are the physical/detector entities we refer to at Level-1; they are described in detail in a full detector simulation such as CMSSW for CMS.
-Tower objects are produced to match the granularity of the Phase-2 CMS calorimeter.
-Pixel clusters are simulated from the tracks in \texttt{DELPHES} simulation by smearing position resolution to be consistent for instance with that of CMSSW.
+These are the physical/detector entities we refer to at Level-1.
+The trigger tower objects are produced to match the granularity of both the barrel and the endcap calorimeter defined here above.
+Pixel clusters are simulated from the tracks in \texttt{DELPHES} simulation by smearing position resolution to be consistent with a full detector simulation.